-- 1.1 If you were asked to provide a definition of 'law', how would you define it? - 1.2 In what ways, if any, does the law impact on your personal life? - 1.3 In what ways does the law impact on business?
-Do you think that the law is sufficiently certain for business purposes? - 1.4 Is the decision of a national sporting organisation such as the National Rugby League or the Australian Football League to suspend a player for an offence under the 'rules of the game' a rule or a law?
-Discuss. - 8 PART 1 THE AUSTRALIAN LEGAL SYSTEM AND THE INTERPRETATION OF STATUTES
+- 1.1 In what ways, if any, does the law impact on your personal life? - 1.2 In what ways does the law impact on business?
+Do you think that the law is sufficiently certain for business purposes? - 1.3 Is the decision of a national sporting organisation such as the National Rugby League or the Australian Football League to suspend a player for an offence under the 'rules of the game' a rule of the game or a law?
+Discuss.